 SEO reporting requires examining closely how well your outreach efforts encourages people to enter and engage with your site.
 You then need to track how those leads move through the funnel until you get new customers.

-There are a range of metrics you can use to better understand your sales funnel.
+There are a range of metrics you can use to better understand your sales funnel and create SEO reports.
 At the top of the funnel, you want to gauge how well your content and SEO efforts bring in leads.
 Metrics here include:

 - Content ranking